 It starts as a cute story about penguins in woolens.
 But it becomes a chance to talk about the importance of seeking out a fully informed perspective.
 The author’s note explains how the book was inspired: a photo of penguins in sweaters popped up in her social media feed and the extra research she did to find out more about what’s actually most helpful for penguins after an oil spill.

 Wow.
 Just … wow.
-The photographs and word choice in this appreciation for Earth’s diverse beauty is powerful.
+The photographs and word choice in this appreciation for Earth’s diverse beauty are powerful.
 It will be hard to choose a favorite picture, though you should certainly have students try.
-The author’s note stands alone as a nonfiction text teaching opportunity for older students.
+Use the author’s note as a piece of nonfiction short text for older students.

 This #ownvoices title is written in honor of the many tribal nations that oppose oil pipelines from invading their lands and waterways.
 The lyrical text and compelling illustrations give students plenty to think and talk about.
 The “Earth Steward and Water Protector Pledge” included in the back matter is particularly perfect for setting Earth Day intentions.